Georgia mom sentenced to 20 years in murder of 3-month-old she was ‘frustrated’ with - NewsBreak

 MACON, Ga.
 (WJBF) — A Georgia mother will spend time in jail for the murder of her three-month-old son.

 ABC affiliate WGXA reports that Rebecca Kipp pled guilty to the second-degree murder of her child before the case could go to trial.
-She was sentenced to 20 years, with at least 12 years to be served in prison.🚨 WJBF NewsChannel 6 is TRACKING CRIME where you live.
-Click here.
+She was sentenced to 20 years, with at least 12 years to be served in prison.Police chief: ‘We have got a murderer in the community;’ Victims’ mothers remember their sons

 The child was reportedly found face down on a sofa, more than 3 1/2 hours after Kipp said she placed him there.
 Kipp admitted to investigators that she was “frustrated” with the boy and put him there while she went to sleep.